Lee Tire and Rubber Company

-Lee Tire and Rubber Company, now known as Lee Park, is a historic rubber and tire factory complex located in the Spring Mill section of Whitemarsh, Montgomery County, Pennsylvania.
-The main building was built in 1909, and is a vast, four-story, administration building.
+The Lee Tire and Rubber Company, now known as Lee Park, is an historic, American rubber and tire factory complex that is located in the Spring Mill section of Whitemarsh, Montgomery County, Pennsylvania.

+It was added to the National Register of Historic Places in 1984.

+History and architectural features

+The main building of this historic complex was built in 1909 as a vast, four-story, administration building.
 It is a symmetrical structure with terminating and central towers and features engaged Tuscan order columns framing the main entrance doors.
-The 12 remaining contributing buildings in the complex include one- and two-story, manufacturing buildings and a water tower (1909).
+The twelve remaining contributing buildings in the complex include one- and two-story, manufacturing buildings and a water tower (1909).

-It was added to the National Register of Historic Places in 1984.

 The company was incorporated in 1911 as the successor of the J Ellwood Lee Company established in 1883.
 Lee manufactured puncture-proof pneumatic tires, regular tires, and rubber sundries.
-Garthwaite Stadium in Conshohocken is named for the former president, A. A. Garthwaite.
+Garthwaite Stadium in Conshohocken is named for the former president, Albert Alexander Garthwaite.

+This complex was added to the National Register of Historic Places in 1984.